Skip to main content

 Diagnostic and Staging Evaluation

-TETs are differentiated from a number of nonthymic neoplasms that can present with mediastinal masses, including the following:[25,26]
+TETs are differentiated from a number of nonthymic neoplasms that can present with mediastinal masses, including:[25,26]

 • Germ cell tumors.